How to Choose the Right Industrial Floor Cleaning Equipment

 You know it's important to maintain a clean workplace environment, especially in manufacturing plants and distribution facilities where there are a lot of moving parts, products and people.
 Workplace cleanliness supports worker safety, increases productivity, minimizes product contamination, and presents a good image—especially the floors.

-Floor cleaning is important for several reasons.
-Number one is safety.
-Dust, spills, dirt and debris that wind up on your plant floor are potential slip/fall hazards for pedestrians and present a dangerous work surface for forklifts and other heavy equipment.
+Safety is the number one reason to prioritize floor cleaning.
+Dust, spills, dirt, and debris on your facility’s floors can create slip and fall hazards for pedestrians and dangerous surfaces for forklifts and other heavy equipment.
 To avoid worker injuries, a plant may spend over 900,000 hours a year maintaining floor surfaces — sweeping, scrubbing, refinishing.
 Since 90% of floor maintenance costs are labor-related, it’s an area that’s ripe for labor and budget saving strategies.
-We are also all well aware now that employee safety includes protecting our health.
-Disinfecting floors is a part of that recommended maintenance.
+In today’s world, employee safety also includes protecting health, and disinfecting floors is a key part of that.

 Enter industrial floor cleaning equipment: sweepers, scrubbers, and sweeper/scrubber combo units.
 These machines make cleaning more effective, consistent, efficient and just easier to accomplish when you have hundreds or even thousands of square feet of floors to maintain.